Enselic/git-repo-language-trends/README.md

 # git-repo-language-trends
-Prints tabulated data about programming language usage over time in a git repository for a given set of file extensions.
+Prints tabulated data about programming language usage over time in a git repository.

-Copy-paste the output into e.g. Google Sheets or Microsoft Excel to easily make a graph.
+Copy-paste the output into your favourite spreadsheet software to easily make a graph.
 Stacked area chart is recommended.

 # Example
 Simply pass the file extensions of the languages you want the trend for to `--filter`.